laurenbsst/Frankie-Bot/README.md

 Frankie-Bot is a Discord bot that posts quotes from the TV show 'The Middle'.

 # Commands
 Using Frankie-Bot is simple.
-Just type '!quote' in any text channel and Frankie-Bot will post a random, popular quote from the show just 0.5 seconds later.
+Just type '!quote' in any text channel and Frankie-Bot will post a random, popular quote from the show 0.5 seconds later.

 ![demo1](https://user-images.githubusercontent.com/58308897/130088489-946273a1-b6b0-4409-b722-e7446104c9f3.jpg)